 My daughter’s hands were folded tightly in her lap and her little eyes were squinched shut.
 Her sweet little lisping prayer finished our family worship for the evening.
 Our daughters knew that every night we would do something a little different with a new idea for family worship.

-If you need help with some ideas for family worship for kids to make your evening worship meaningful for your children, start with these 7 simple family worship ideas with kids.
+Coming up with new family worship ideas with kids can be tricky and it’s easy to get stuck in a rut, or even just give up altogether.
+If you need help with some family worship night ideas for kids to make your evening worship meaningful for your children, start with these 7 simple family worship ideas with kids.

 As a parent, you are the most influential person in your young child’s life for many years.
 This is an awesome responsibility!
 Your children watch the way you interact with others and the way you interact with God.
 Here are seven family worship ideas for kids to help you plan your family worship to make them engaging and interesting for your children.

 Family Worship Time Should be Age Appropriate